shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 highlighted with orange boxes to indicate the area(s) user should focus on.

-**Note**: Some of the screenshots may be out of date due to ongoing product updates.
+**Note:** Some of the screenshots may be out of date due to ongoing product updates.

 # Scenario / Problem Statement